-My lab's research seeks to characterize the genomics, genetics, developmental biology, and pathology of oomycete fungi, particularly those within the genus Phytophthora.
+My lab's research seeks to characterize the molecular, cell, and developmental biology of oomycetes, particularly those within the genus Phytophthora.
 Most of our projects involve Phytophthora infestans, which causes the late blight diseases of tomato and potato.
-Our projects address both topics in the fundamental biology of P. infestans and issues relevant to the late blight diseases.
+Our projects address both topics in the fundamental biology of P. infestans (metabolism, evolution, cellular regulation) and issues relevant to the late blight diseases.
 Click here for more information about specific research projects.

 Honors and Awards

-Financial support for the laboratory has been received from the United States Department of Agriculture-National Institute of Food and Agriculture (30 years), the National Science Foundation (25 years), and biotechnology companies.
+Financial support for the laboratory currently comes from the United States Department of Agriculture-National Institute of Food and Agriculture, the National Science Foundation, and biotechnology companies.

-Biology, an undergraduate class) and GEN241 (Advances in Bioinformatics and Genomics, a graduate
+Every year I teach GEN241 (Advances in Bioinformatics and Genomics), a graduate